bellaratmelia/git-workshop-files/lipsum.md

 Lorem Ipsum
 ===========

-A group project for Version Control 101 Course
+A group project for Version Control 101 Course - 2nd revision

 ## About